 There is something wrong with the sensor.
 This could be due to nearby strong magnetic force.
-Contact your original retailer or CASIO service center See "Location" (page E-51).
+Move location where magnetism is not present and try again.
+If, after multiple retries, ERR keeps appearing, contact your original retailer or CASIO service center.
+See "Location" (page E-40).